-A stiff neck is typically characterized by soreness and difficulty moving the neck - especially when trying to turn the head to the side.
-A stiff neck may also be accompanied by a headache, neck pain, shoulder pain and/or arm pain, and cause the individual to turn the entire body as opposed to the neck when trying to look sideways or backwards.
+A stiff neck is typically characterized by soreness and difficulty moving the neck, especially when trying to turn the head to the side.
+It may also be accompanied by a headache, neck pain, shoulder pain and/or arm pain.
+In order to look sideways or over the shoulder, an individual may need to turn the entire body instead of the stiff neck.

 In This Article:

 By far the most common cause of a stiff neck is a muscle strain or soft tissue sprain.
 In particular, the levator scapulae muscle is susceptible to injury.
 Located at the back and side of the neck, the levator scapulae muscle connects the neck’s cervical spine with the shoulder.
 This muscle is controlled by the third and fourth cervical nerves (C3, C4).

 The levator scapulae muscle may be strained throughout the course of many common, everyday activities, such as: